karangandhi-projects/Snake-Game/README.md

-The nostalgic Nokia snake game we played as children Used the Turtle library for grachical interface
+The nostalgic Nokia snake game we played as children.
+Used the Turtle library for graphics interface.